By: Womaness Editors

 What’s Going On: Due to the drop in estrogen levels during the transition to menopause, vaginal dryness can put a real damper on the lidio and make sex painful or uncomfortable.

-What You Can Do: To help get you back in the mood, bring some menopause symptom relief and much-needed hydration with a natural water-based vaginal moisturizer to soothe and prep for intimacy and feel free to help yourself along with some self-stimulation. (aka vibrator.)
+What You Can Do: To help get you back in the mood, bring some menopause symptom relief and much-needed hydration with a natural water-based vaginal moisturizer to soothe and prep for intimacy and feel free to help yourself along with some self-stimulation (aka, reach for that vibrator.)

 Brain Fog: Forecast Is Hazy

 What’s Going On: While an occasional brain slip is normal, if it's happening on a regular basis, it could be tied to menopause.
-This is one of the most under-the-radar symptoms rarely associated with the change.
-The fog can be caused by poor sleep, mood swings or those bouncing hormones again.
+This is one of the most under-the-radar symptoms rarely associated with this stage of life.
+The fog can be caused by poor sleep, mood swings, or those bouncing hormones again.
 There are estrogen receptors at multiple sites of brain regions core to cognitive function: the hippocampal formation (HF), the amygdala, and the cerebral cortex.
-What You

 More Menopause 101